 Take break and enjoy nature

 Don’t try to reach your destination in one go.
 Take frequent breaks at any beautiful spot that you come across and breathe it all in.
 Live the nature up!
-If your kids want an additional stop over at a random little place that they might fancy, just take that little break – so what if you can’t reach the hotel on time, not the end of the world!
+If your kids want an additional stopover at a random little place that they might fancy, just take that short break – so what if you can’t reach the hotel on time, not the end of the world!

-By the way did you read my last article on most important tips for a Women Solo Traveler?
+By the way, did you read my last article on the essential tips for a Women Solo Traveler?

 Have buffer days